Abstract Factorization Theorems with Applications to Idempotent Factorizations: Preorders and abstract factorization theorems

 \begin{corollary} Let $H$ be a monoid and $K$ be an $\rfix_H$-artinian submonoid of $H$.
 Then each $a \in K$ factors as a finite product of degree-$s$ $\rfix_H$-irreducibles of $K$, for every integer $s \ge 2$. \end{corollary}

 \begin{proof} It is clear that $\rfix_H(x) = H$, for some $x \in K$, if and only if $x = 1_K = 1_H$.
-In consequence, $1_H$ is the only $\rfix_H$-unit of $K$ and the conclusion follows at once from Theorem \ref{thm:3.4} (applied to $K$), upon considering that $1_H$ is an empty (and hence finite) product of elements from any subset of $H$. \end{proof}
+Consequently, $1_H$ is the only $\rfix_H$-unit of $K$ and the conclusion follows at once from Theorem \ref{thm:3.4} (applied to $K$), upon considering that $1_H$ is an empty (and hence finite) product of elements from any subset of $H$. \end{proof}

-The next proposition puts together some basic properties of the $\rfix$-preorder that, in addition to being of independent interest, will be useful to deal with endomorphism rings of modules in Sect.~\ref{sec:5.2-endo-rings}.
+The next proposition puts together some basic properties of the $\rfix$-preorder that, in addition to being of independent interest, will be useful to deal with endomorphism rings in Sect.~\ref{sec:5.2-endo-rings}.

 \begin{proposition} Let $H$ be a submonoid of the multiplicative monoid of a ring $R$ such that $R^\times H R^\times = H$ and let $\preceq$ be the $\rfix_R$-preorder on $H$.
 Given $a \in R$ and $u \in R^\times$, the following hold: